Run the commands in an SQL script. The script can contain SQL commands, PL/SQL blocks, and SQL*Plus commands.

 SQL> SQLPLUS @SS64.sql /nolog Include a connect statement as the first line of the file.

-When SQL*Plus starts, it will prompt for your password and will run the script, note that embedding a password in the script may be a security risk.
+When SQL*Plus starts, it will prompt for your password and will run the script, note that embedding a password in the script presents a security risk.

 To run a series of scripts in sequence, first create a script containing several START commands, each followed by the name of a script in the sequence.
 Then run the script containing the START commands.
 For example, you could include the following START commands in a script named UPGRADE.sql: